santanu4ver/Celo/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@santanu4ver-blue.svg?maxAge=2592000)](https://twitter.com/santanu4ver)

 ### A Few Thoughts
 Once started as weekends' experiment, Celo is now v3.0.0.
-The development is through enough updates I think its the best time to let it go, and be it open sourced.
+The development is through enough updates I think its best time to let it go, and be it open sourced.
 It's possible that I may not be available to update the repo frequently in future, encouraging you to play with the codes if you needs any modification; I might chime in at sometime if any critical error(s), though.
 Thank you!

 ## How the Locker Works
 The application divies into three-four stages: